cjacker/opensource-toolchain-stm32/README.md

 ## SPL

+**Note:** STM32 official SPLs was deprecated serveral years ago. it's recommend to use Cube/HAL instead of SPL.

 Standard Peripherals library covers 3 abstraction levels, and includes:

 * A complete register address mapping with all bits, bit fields and registers declared in C. This avoids a cumbersome task and more important, it brings the benefits of a bug free reference mapping file, speeding up the early project phase.